 Political Science Major: A Political Science major shall consist of 27 semester hours in Political Science.
-Majors must take POL 125, 344 (Junior level discipline specific communication requirement) and 409 (Senior Capstone Experience).
+Majors must take POL 125, 344 and 409 (Senior Capstone Experience).
 Independent Studies and Internships (POL 370, POL 401 and POL 402) may not be counted toward the required 27 semester hours.
 Study abroad and the Washington Semester program are strongly recommended for all majors.